-The table below summarizes the key fiscal 2021 compensation program elements for our named executive officers:
+The table below summarizes the key fiscal 2022 compensation program elements for our named executive officers:

 Element Form of Compensation Purpose Base Salaries Cash Provides competitive, fixed compensation to attract and retain exceptional executive talent Annual Cash Incentives Cash Provides a variable financial incentive to achieve corporate and individual goals Long-Term Equity Incentives Non-qualified stock options, restricted stock units and/or restricted stock Encourages, under the terms of Cintas' equity plan, named executive officers to build and maintain a long-term equity ownership position in Cintas so that their interests are aligned with our shareholders Health, Retirement and Other Benefits Eligibility to participate in benefit plans generally available to our employee-partners, including the Cintas Partners' Plan contributions (described below), health, life insurance and disability plans, our Deferred Compensation Plan (described below), and certain perquisites Benefit plans are part of a broad-based employee benefits program.
-The Deferred Compensation Plan and perquisites provide competitive benefits to our named executive officers Extra Cash Incentive Cash Provides a financial incentive to achieve specific corporate and individual goals beyond those associated with the regular annual cash incentive, due to the extraordinary circumstances of the COVID-19 pandemic.
+The Deferred Compensation Plan and perquisites provide competitive benefits to our named executive officers

 We believe that each element of our compensation program plays a substantial role in maximizing long-term value for our shareholders and employee-partners because of the significant emphasis on pay-for-performance principles.
 Generally, a substantial portion of a named executive officer's total compensation is based on Cintas' results and the named executive officers' individual achievements.
 As a result, Cintas' performance has a significant effect on the amount of compensation realized by the executive officers.
-In the specific case of our former CEO Mr. Farmer, 78.9% of his total fiscal 2021 compensation, as reported in the Fiscal 2021 Summary Compensation Table, was performance-based pay.
+In the specific case of our CEO Mr. Schneider, 77.1% of his total fiscal 2022 compensation, as reported in the Fiscal 2022 Summary Compensation Table, was considered performance-based pay.